Canon 750D vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the 750D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Both the 750D and the K-3 II have been discontinued, but can regularly be found used on ebay.
+The 750D was replaced by the Canon 800D, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Is the Canon 750D better than the Pentax K-3 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.